 - People over 60 years old

-- People with Chron’s disease, Celiac disease, IBS or Ulcerative colitis
+- People with Crohn’s disease, Celiac disease, IBS or ulcerative colitis

 - Women who have a had miscarriages or infertility